uber/baseweb/rfcs/avatar-component.md

   * Root?: React.ComponentType | {props: {}, style: {}, component: React.ComponentType}
     Component to use for containing element. displays if image fails to load.
 * `size: string` - Optional.
 Defaults to `scale1000`
   Defines the width/height of the image.
-Must be an option from the $theme.sizing list otherwise, will use default.
+Accepts labels from theme.sizing, or passes value to height/width.
 * `src: string` - Required
   Image to display.